-Individuals qualified to service their own appliances can have parts or accessories sent directly to their home.
-The GE parts system provides access to over 47,000 parts...and all GE Genuine Renewal Parts are fully warranted.
-VISA, MasterCard and Discover cards are accepted.
+Individuals qualified to service their own appliances can have parts or accessories sent directly to their homes (VISA, MasterCard and Discover cards are accepted).

-User maintenance instructions contained in this guide cover procedures intended to be performed by any user.
+Instructions contained in this manual cover procedures to be performed by any user.
 Other servicing generally should be referred to qualified service personnel.
 Caution must be exercised, since improper servicing may cause unsafe operation.